Laveen-exe/Self_Driving_Car_CNN/README.md

-**Graph of LOSS vs Number of Epochs : Method 1 : Trained the model using RGB images with 15k images, training time : 45 minutes**
+**Graph of LOSS vs Number of Epochs : Method 1 : Trained the model using RGB images with 15k images, Number of Epoch trained upon = 50 training time : 45 minutes**